Login

 Dealmakers announced 68 transactions valued at a minimum of $10 billion worldwide in 2025, according to the newspaper, citing historical figures from analytics and data provider LSEG.

-Activity increased as tariff concerns eased, and the momentum is expected to continue, according to The Journal.
-It referenced, among other transactions, Union Pacific's July agreement to buy transportation company Norfolk Southern for $72 billion.
+Activity increased as tariff concerns eased, and some expect the momentum to continue.
+Among the transactions, Union Pacific agreed in July to buy transportation company Norfolk Southern for $72 billion.

-“Large deals are driving the market," Ivan Farman, global co-head of M&A at Bank of America, told the outlet.
+“Large deals are driving the market," said Ivan Farman, global co-head of M&A at Bank of America.
 "And when you see big deals, it’s a sign of CEO and boardroom confidence.”

 Billionaire Warren Buffett retires

-Warren Buffett, Berkshire Hathaway's famed chairman and CEO, is retiring on Wednesday, at the age of 95.
+Warren Buffett, Berkshire Hathaway's well-known chairman and CEO, is retiring at the age of 95.

-Known for his savvy investments and sage financial advice, Buffett led conglomerate Berkshire Hathaway for the past five and a half decades.
-He joined the company in the mid-1960s and helped get the former textile manufacturer incorporated in 1998.
+Known for his savvy investments that made him among the world's wealthiest individuals, Buffett led conglomerate Berkshire Hathaway for the past five and a half decades.
+He turned the former textile maker into the owner of companies that are big users of commercial real estate.

-The Omaha, Nebraska-based firm plays a big role in residential and commercial real estate.
+The Omaha, Nebraska-based firm also plays a big role in residential real estate.
 It oversees the global residential franchise Berkshire Hathaway HomeServices and owns half of the commercial brokerage company Berkadia and all of insurer GEICO, an occupier of 19 offices nationwide.

 In his final companywide note before Thanksgiving, Buffett wrote, "I’m happy to say I feel better about the second half of my life than the first.
 My advice: Don’t beat yourself up over past mistakes — learn at least a little from them and move on.
 It is never too late to improve.
 Get the right heroes and copy them."